Tuesday, July 28

 Former U.S. Secretary of State and Mortara Distinguished Professor of Diplomacy, Georgetown University

 Former Under Secretary General and UN Special Envoy to Iraq, Afghanistan, and Syria

 Ambassador Marriët Schuurman

 Director, Department of Stability and Humanitarian Aid, Ministry of Foreign Affairs, The Netherlands

 H.E.
 Shukria Barakzai

 Former Afghan Minister of Mines, Petroleum and Industries and Founder of EQUALITY for Peace and Democracy

 Executive Director, Georgetown Institute for Women, Peace and Security

-Leading Afghan women and global leaders highlight the critical role Afghan women must play in the upcoming intra-Afghan talks, and the risks to future peace and stability in Afghanistan, the region, and the world if they are sidelined.
-Panelists provide recommendations to national and international officials for ensuring Afghan women’s meaningful participation in an inclusive peace process.
+Leading Afghan women and global leaders highlighted the critical role Afghan women must play in the upcoming intra-Afghan talks, and the risks to future peace and stability in Afghanistan, the region, and the world if they are sidelined.
+Panelists provided recommendations to national and international officials for ensuring Afghan women’s meaningful participation in an inclusive peace process.

 Cosponsored by the Georgetown Institute for Women, Peace and Security and Cordaid.